 - This year, a lesbian adjunct math professor in Indiana successfully settled a case against the college that had employed her for 14 years for denying her a full-time position and promotion because of her sexual orientation.

 - In 2017, a transgender woman was awarded over $1 million after being demeaned and denied tenure at Southeastern Oklahoma State University, where she was employed, despite her stellar performance.

 - In Somerset County, New Jersey, a vocational and technical high school Spanish teacher agreed to a $110,000 settlement because the school did nothing to stop the harassment he experienced from students for being gay.

 The New Jersey Law Against Discrimination (NJLAD) makes it illegal to discriminate against an employee based on their sexual orientation.
 The NJLAD is also designed to protect workers against workplace discrimination that is based on sex, race, religion, national original, disability, and age.
 There has been an increasing amount of support for finding that sex discrimination should include sexual orientation discrimination, since this type of discrimination is based on gender stereotypes.

 To read more about this case, click here.

 Red Bank Employment Lawyers at McOmber McOmber & Luber, P.C.
 Protect the Rights of LGBTQ Employees

 The dedicated Red Bank employment lawyers at McOmber McOmber & Luber, P.C. provide representation to employers and employees in a broad range of employment law matters.
 Please call us today at 732-842-6500 or contact us online to learn more about our firm or to schedule a free initial consultation to discuss your case.
-Our offices are centrally located in Marlton and Red Bank, New Jersey, and we proudly serve clients throughout the state, including those in Cherry Hill and Middletown.
+Our offices are centrally located in Newark, Marlton and Red Bank, New Jersey, and we proudly serve clients throughout the state, including those in Cherry Hill and Middletown.